The Chapel at Downing College

 Downing College is home to a diverse community of different faiths, and many who are not practicing members of any religion.
 However, thanks to the Anglican history of Cambridge University, the College contains a beautiful Chapel, a focus for Christian spirituality, prayer, worship, preaching, hospitality and friendship.

-During the current closure, the Chapel is moving online.
-We have been holding services of Evening Prayer using Zoom during the vacation, and intend to run an extensive programme of events for the Easter Term, including daily prayers, Sunday services, music, preaching, discussions and social events.
+During the current closure, the Chapel has moved online.
+We are running an extensive programme of events for the Easter Term, including daily prayers, Sunday services, music, preaching, discussions and social events.
 There will even be a virtual Keith’s Café on Thursday afternoons.

 Events at the Chapel